Bharat-Shaw/NYKAA-Clone/README.md

 Nykaa is an Indian e-commerce Mumbai-based retail seller of beauty, fashion and wellness products.
 The ecommerce startup lists products from over 1200 global brands along with its own line of products Nykaa Cosmetics and Nykaa Naturals.It sells beauty,wellness and fashion product across website,mobile apps and 76 offline store.
-In this project we have tried to make a clone of Nykaa website. .
+In this project we have tried to make a clone of Nykaa website.

-Technology Stack Used
+Technology Stack Used:-
 HTML5
 CSS
 JavaScript (LocalStorage, DOM)
 Bootstrap

 Deployment link:-

 Key Highlights of our project.
 In order to use our website you need to follow the below steps.